 Anne Katharina Schreiber

+Anne Katharina Schreiber became a member of the Freiburg Baroque Orchestra while still a student of violin under Rainer Kussmaul in 1988.
 She has travelled worldwide with the orchestra, giving concerts and recording numerous CDs, some as soloist.
 She has remained with the ensemble to this day as a soloist, concert master and director of her own projects.

 Kristin von der Goltz

 Whether on the concert stage or in her teaching capacity, the cellist Kristin von der Goltz has devoted herself to an intensive study of both the barock and the modern cello.

 As a solocellist, chambermusician and artistic director of numerous concerts and ensemble projects, she is also in demand internationally as a teacher.
 She has worked with Nicolaus Harnoncourt, Marc Minkovski, Kristian Bezuidenhout, Isabelle Faust, Gerold Huber, Dorothee Oberlinger and Hille Perl, among others.